charliewhitfield/ivoyager_table_importer/README.md

 Any line starting with '@' is read as a table directive, which is used to specify one of several table formats and provide additional format-specific instructions.
 These can be at any line in the file.
 It may be convenient to include these at the end as many table viewers (including GitHub web pages) assume field names in the top line.

 Table format is specified by one of `@DB_ENTITIES` (default), `@DB_ENTITIES_MOD`, `@ENUMERATION`, `@WIKI_LOOKUP`, or `@ENUM_X_ENUM`, optionally followed by '=' and then the table name.
 If omitted, table name is taken from the base file name (e.g., 'planets' for 'res://path/planets.tsv' file).
-Several table formats don't need a table format specifier as the importer can figure it out from the table itself.
+Several table formats don't need a table format specifier as the importer can figure it out from other clues.
 Some table formats allow or require additional specific directives.
 See details in format sections below. (' = ' is always ok in place of '='.)

-To prevent any table from being parsed (for debugging or because it is under construction) use `@DONT_PARSE`.
+For debugging or work-in-progress, you can prevent any imported table from being processed using `@DONT_PARSE`.

 #### Comments